 Review criteria: Submissions will be evaluated for population health significance, creativity/innovation, and methodological rigor.
 Submissions are welcome from all fields, but authors should motivate the study based on its implications for population health.
 Papers will be reviewed by the PHS advisory committee.
 Presenters will have the opportunity to revise their submission before papers are circulated in September.
-The deadline for submissions is 11:59 p.m.
-EDT on October 1, 2019.
+The deadline for submissions has been extended to 11:59 p.m.
+EDT on October 4, 2019.

 Please email us at firstname.lastname@example.org with any questions.

 Atheendar S. Venkataramani, Assistant Professor, Health Policy, University of Pennsylvania

 Jacob Bor, Assistant Professor, Global Health and Epidemiology, Boston University

 Conveners, on behalf of the PHS Advisory Committee.